Welcome to today's edition of the Rush 24-7 podcast.

 We just know you guys don't like it.

-I think being a Democrat would be insulting, but that's another thing.
+I think being a Democrat would be an insult, but that's another thing.

-Anyway, did you hear, you know, there's this big argument going on between uh uh Fox News, CNN, over the Insight Magazine story that uh supposedly a Barack Obama was raised as a Muslim uh for some years when he was a single-digit guy of four or five, six years old, whatever.
+Anyway, did you hear, you know, there's this big argument going on between Fox News, CNN, over the Insight magazine story that supposedly Barack Obama was raised as a Muslim for some years when he was a single-digit guy of four, five, six years old, whatever.

-Uh and CNN just went out on they they sent a reporter over there and they've been lambasting Fox for discussing news rather than reporting the news.
+They sent a reporter over there and they've been lambasting Fox for discussing the news rather than reporting the news.

 Insight magazine, part of the Washington Times, Sun Young Moon, it's just outrageous that Fox would devote a whole day to this.